Transfers & Visiting Students

 - Are enrolled in a part-time program or in an evening division of an ABA-accredited law school and will – at the time of enrollment at Notre Dame Law School – have completed no less than 26 credit hours.

-The Admissions Committee accepts a maximum of 30 credit hours.
-Applicants who exceed that maximum would still have to complete a minimum of 60 credit hours at Notre Dame Law School in order to graduate.
+The Admissions Committee accepts a maximum of 31 credit hours.
+Applicants who exceed that maximum would still have to complete a minimum of 59 credit hours at Notre Dame Law School in order to graduate.
+A minimum of 90 credit hours is required to receive the J.D. degree.

 The Admissions Committee recommends that interested transfer students pursue a course load roughly similar to that required of first-year students at NDLS.
 This schedule includes: Civil Procedure, Constitutional Law, Contracts, Criminal Law, Legal Research and Writing, Property, and Torts.
 Transfer applicants may be admitted even if they are missing these requirements if the remainder of their application is strong.
 Such students will be required to take the remaining required courses during their second year at the Law School.